Requirements for the English Major (ENGL)

-The new eleven-course major in English and thirteen-course major in English and Creative Writing give students a way to build their expertise in the study of literature by incorporating both breadth and depth.
-The required courses at the 200-level include EN200, our introductory seminar in literary analysis and EN271: Introduction to Critical Theory, which introduces students to theoretical approaches to literature.
-Beyond these two courses, an English major chooses a third 200-level course (including creative writing courses) and five 300- and 400-level courses, which allow our students to build on the early interests they have developed in the introductory courses.
-The major also includes two electives, which can be literature in a foreign language or in translation, other Creative Writing courses, and designated courses in other disciplines.
+For English majors, the required courses at the 200-level include EN200, our introductory seminar in literary analysis and EN271: Introduction to Critical Theory, which introduces students to theoretical approaches to literature.
+Beyond these two courses, an English major chooses a third 200-level course (including creative writing workshop courses) and five 300- and 400-level courses, which allow our students to build on the early interests they have developed in the introductory courses.
+The major includes electives which vary depending upon your concentration.
 All majors take a senior seminar (EN493), our capstone course, where they engage in significant research, writing, and study of advanced literary topics.

 Requirements for the English Minor